 2. Build Your Outreach List

-The next step in leveraging PR to boost store and product awareness is to start working on building your outreach list—the people in your industry that could help you reach new audiences and attract more people within your target audience.
+The next step in leveraging PR to boost store or product or service awareness is to start working on building your outreach list—the people in your industry that could help you reach new audiences and attract more people within your target audience.
 There are essentially 4 groups you’ll want to include in your outreach list.

-- Social Media Influencers – people in your industry who have an active presence and a large following on social media sites like Facebook, YouTube, Instagram, or Snapchat
+- Social Media Influencers – people in your industry who have an active presence and a large following on social media sites like Facebook, YouTube, or Instagram

 Your main mission is to find the contact information of the people in these groups, and to prioritize them based on how valuable they are, when you want to reach out to them, and how likely you think it would be in being able to convince them to work with you.